thanos-io/thanos/docs/blog/2023-11-20-life-of-a-sample-part-2.md

   regex: 0 # The shard number assigned to this Store Gateway
 ```

 While being very effective in distributing the load, one potential issue arises from the fact that series are grouped within a block based on their external labels, typically originating from the same data source.
 In such cases, if the load is predominantly from one source, sharding may be less effective than expected.
 This is especially true for blocks that have undergone horizontal compaction and cover extensive time ranges, potentially resulting in an uneven query load on a single Store Gateway instance.
+If you are experiencing such issues, you can adopt more advanced sharding strategies using more complex relabel configurations, such as dedicating scaled-up Store Gateway instances for specific tenants or data sources.

 ### Conclusion